Alan-Chen99/scheme-lsp-server/README.md

 ### Gambit

 Note that you need Gambit 4.9.4 or later in order to use this lib.
-Make sure to also install the extra modules, since this program depends on srfi-151.
-If you are compiling gambit from source, run `make modules` before installing with `sudo make install`.

 You can install the library and its dependencies by running

 ```